It’s absolutely essential that you take good care of your gums and teeth.

 Other Serious Issues

-If those did not seem bad enough, there are many other diseases and conditions that could occur if you do not take care of your teeth regularly.
+If the previous problems didn’t seem bad enough, there are many other diseases and conditions that could occur if you have poor dental hygiene.

 - Infertility problems

 - Erectile dysfunction

 The physical impacts of poor oral hygiene are many, but so too are the negative consequences you can experience in your mouth.